 Chawton Hill have helped numerous schools and colleges not only secure CIF funding but also re-write and submit unsuccessful bids.
 We also have extensive experience in the Construction Infrastructure Levy (CIL).
 Our advice has helped schools secure the reinstatement of charges taken through the planning process via the Local Planning Authority.

-Don’t Procrastinate, speak to us today so we can help you Prepare a successful CIF bid and importantly book your vital condition survey whilst there is improved and safe access to your facilities.
+Don’t procrastinate: speak to us today.
+We can help you prepare a successful CIF bid and book your vital condition survey.

 Previous Chawton Hill CIF bid posts you may like;